Stanislasss/fortune-backend/README.md

 It's my first language, so coding becomes fun and productive, also Golang is very simple, very fast and easy to test.
 And not less important the community is great.

+For both projects, the design was based on the clean architecture pattern for its simplicity, and easiness for testing and as a good Go practice, the package `fortune` can be imported into another project without breaking anything.

+If something needs to be changed (in this case only the database) it won't be a problem because all layers are connected through interfaces and using models(Structs) as "DTO".

 ### motivations to have a separate service for the "scrapper" app
   - In my previous experiences running a scheduled job in the same scope as the main application could result in data duplicity.
 If the cron job is not configurable working with scalability could be painful.